softwaresaved/recipy-test/prototypes/package-scripts/README.md

 All the data in `data` was created in-code, using the scripts, unless otherwise described below.

-Pandas pickle file:

-* data/pandas/dataframe.pickle was created by running the scripts under Python 2.7 and can be read using both Python 2.7 and 2.4.

 NiBabel data files (see third-party copyright and licensing below):

 * data/nibabel/minc1_image.mnc